sighol/dedupe/README.md

 CLI utility for finding duplicated files.

-Bad code quality weekend project to scratch an itch.
+Weekend project to scratch an itch.
 I think it works, but not tested very well.

 **NB**: Use at your own risk.